of the Professional Photographers of Los Angeles County

 EACH ENTRY MUST BE IN COMPLIANCE WITH ALL RULES.

-1. All PPLAC Active Professional, Retired and Honorary Life members may enter digital image competitions.
-Related trade, Sponsoring, and Aspiring members are eligible for judge’s critiques and merit qualification but are not eligible for Best of Show or Best of Category or any end of the year awards.
+1. All PPLAC active Premium, General, Honorary and Life members may enter digital image competitions.
+Related trade, Sponsoring, Student and Aspiring members are eligible for judge’s critiques and merit qualification but are not eligible for Best of Show or Best of Category or any end of the year awards.

 2. Affiliates: A member of another PPC affiliate has limited membership privileges and can only enter Digital Photographic Competitions for Critique Only.
 Members of other affiliates may attend general meetings at no charge as long as no member fees are charged.
 Workshops may be attended at the same cost as PPLAC member fees for that workshop.